criticalinsight/trade_guys/README.md

 ### Local Development

-This will give you file watching, browser synchronisation, auto-rebuild, CSS injecting, etc.
+This will give you file watching, browser synchronisation, auto-rebuild, CSS injecting, etc.  Please note stylelint is included, but does not run automatically.
+It was added retroactively and requires a more thorough examination of Sass files.

 ```shell
 $ npm start